Public Health Ideas convenings

 Events here and near

-• Visual Informed Consent Workshop, Sept.
-25, 8 a.m.-1 p.m.
-EPNEC on Medical Campus.
+• Visual Informed Consent Workshop, September 25, 8 a.m.-1 p.m. in EPNEC on the Medical Campus.
 Informed-consent forms for research can be confusing for participants and challenging for study recruiters.
 Learn about a novel approach that uses visual elements & health literacy best practices to present such information in a simple, engaging way.
 For details and registration.

 • Making St. Louis the Nature City of the 21st Century, Sept.
 26, 9 a.m. to 5 p.m.
 The Living Earth Collaborative is hosting the second annual urban biodiversity symposium, focused on collaboration and action.
 The event will be at the Missouri Botanical Garden’s Bayer Event Center.
 Learn more.